noejon/tech-challenges/checkboxai/README.md

 - Understanding & effective implementation of best practices around general programming paradigms
 - How you addressed (or planned to address) the risks highlighted
 - Demonstrated understanding of other tasks you would do if you had time & how you would implement them

+## Preparing for the task

+### Setup

+The application is comprised of a client and a server.

+The client is in [preact](https://preactjs.com/), it has the same APIs as react.

+The server is an express server.

+I use [ESlint](https://eslint.org/) for static code analysis and fix.
+And [prettier](https://prettier.io/) for code formatting.

+I run unit tests and my linting in pre-commit hooks using [Husky](https://typicode.github.io/husky/).

+Docker

+### Understanding the requirements and ideation

+#### Creating tasks

+- User should be able to create a new task, including the following fields (Required)
+  - Name
+  - Description
+  - Due date